 Run through the course.
 Then time how fast everyone is.

-Try silly animal walks, skipping, or going backwards.
+Try silly animal walks, skipping, or going backward.

 ACTIONS FOR YOUR OBSTACLE COURSE